Datel: 2000s

 After numerous unsuccessful attempts at breaking into the sizable US market, Datel found an American partner, InterAct Accessories that was willing to distribute their products under a new name, GameShark.
 InterAct Accessories made cheat devices for most major consoles from the third through seventh generations.
 The GameShark's success helped InterAct dominate the video game accessory market with 70 percent share, the most successful being the ones for the Game Boy, and the PlayStation 1 and 2.

 When InterAct's parent company, Recoton was going through financial difficulties, it decided to discontinue the GameShark name and website by the end of September 2002.
 In January 2003 Mad Catz acquired the GameShark brand for $5 million after Recoton went bankrupt.
 As a result, Datel started selling Action Replay products directly to the North American market.

+In 2003, Datel released the Advance Game Port as an alternative to the Game Boy Player.
+In 2004, Datel released MaxPlay Classic Games Volume 1, a compilation of games for the GameCube, to negative reception.

 In addition to the Max Media Dock line, Datel also makes hard drive add-ons and wireless adapters for PSP, Nintendo DS and Wii.
 There is an active homebrew community surrounding the Max Media Dock for Nintendo DS.

-In 2008, the company released the Wii Freeloader, which allows users to circumvent regional lockout on the Wii video game console.
+In 2008, the company released the Wii Freeloader, which allowed users to circumvent regional lockout on the Wii.
+However, it was rendered inoperable shortly thereafter on any Wii running firmware 3.3 or later, which targeted unauthorized modifications of the system.

 In 2009 the TurboFire was released for the PS3.
 It has a modified design and offers turbo functions for the buttons.
 Unlike most aftermarket controllers the TurboFire uses Bluetooth and connects wirelessly to the PS3 without the need for an adapter.

 Datel operated the TV station Max TV, on Sky Digital, Channel 675 until its closure in 2010.